Nordix/mconnect/README.md

 #
 ```

 The example shows the perfect balancing for `proxy-mode=ipvs`.
+The
+name of the service may be different on your cluster.

 ## Build